 GALLERY VI.
 The Last Portrait

-This is a project-in-progress which I began several years ago.
+I This is a project-in-progress which I began several years ago.
 It was inspired by some friends who were diagnosed with terminal illnesses, and who wished to spend the final chapter of their lives with dignity, focused on the quality of life.
 I felt inspired to make portraits of them in their environments which would capture a moment of strength and power during this difficult period, and serve as a loving memory to their family and friends.
 I eventually rethought the concept for this project, which was proving to be difficult and highly sensitive, in terms of finding participants.
-I decided to focus on the aging (not only the ailing), and document energetic and engaged people over 70 years old in their comfort zones.
-The purpose of all of these portraits is to provide life-affirming evidence in a memorable ‘’last’’ portrait.
+I decided to focus on the aging (not only the ailing), and document energetic and engaged people over 70 years old, in their comfort zones.
+The purpose of creating these portraits is to provide life-affirming evidence in a memorable ‘’last’’ portrait.
+Please contact me about fees and to make an appointment.